AUTOMATIC1111/stable-diffusion-webui/README.md

 export COMMANDLINE_ARGS="--skip-torch-cuda-test --upcast-sampling --no-half-vae --use-cpu interrogate"
 ```

-The default Apple Silicon launch options retain `--no-half-vae` to avoid FP16 VAE instability and run the interrogator on CPU.
+M1-family Macs use the validated FP16 VAE path by default.
+Intel and other Apple Silicon generations retain `--no-half-vae`.
+Add `--no-half-vae` to a local `COMMANDLINE_ARGS` override at any time to force the conservative FP32 VAE path.
+Automatic1111's enabled-by-default VAE precision recovery also converts the VAE to FP32 and retries if an FP16 decode produces NaNs.

 ## Startup messages and fallback behavior